ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

 See the `Slurm quick start guide <https://slurm.schedmd.com/quickstart.html>`_ for an introduction to Slurm.
 There are multiple ways to access compute nodes on Delta.

-- Batch scripts (sbatch) or Interactive (srun , salloc), which is right for me?
+- Batch scripts (``sbatch``) or Interactive (``srun``, ``salloc``), which is right for me?

-  - :ref:`sbatch` .
-Use batch scripts for jobs that are debugged, ready to run, and don't require interaction.
+  - :ref:`sbatch`: Use batch scripts for jobs that are debugged, ready to run, and don't require interaction.
     Sample Slurm batch job scripts are provided in the :ref:`examples` section.
     For mixed resource heterogeneous jobs see the `Slurm job support documentation <https://slurm.schedmd.com/heterogeneous_jobs.html#submitting>`_.
     Slurm also supports job arrays for easy management of a set of similar jobs, see the `Slurm job array documentation <https://slurm.schedmd.com/job_array.html>`_ for more information.

-  - :ref:`srun` .  srun will run a single command through Slurm on a compute node. srun blocks, it will wait until Slurm has scheduled compute resources, and when it returns, the job is complete.  srun can be used to launch a shell to get interactive access to compute node(s), this is an "interactive job".
+  - :ref:`srun`: ``srun`` will run a single command through Slurm on a compute node. ``srun`` blocks, it will wait until Slurm has scheduled compute resources, and when it returns, the job is complete. ``srun`` can be used to launch a shell to get interactive access to compute node(s), this is an "interactive job".
-    The one thing you can't do in an interactive job created by srun is to run srun commands; if you want to do that, use salloc below.
+    The one thing you can't do in an interactive job created by ``srun`` is to run srun commands; if you want to do that, use ``salloc``.

-  - :ref:`salloc` .
-Also interactive, use salloc when you want to reserve compute resources for a period of time and interact with them using multiple commands.
-Each command you type after your salloc session begins will run on the login node if it is just a normal command, or on your reserved compute resources if prefixed with srun.
-Type ``exit`` when finished with an salloc allocation if you want to end it before the time expires.
+  - :ref:`salloc`: Also interactive, use ``salloc`` when you want to reserve compute resources for a period of time and interact with them using multiple commands.
+Each command you type after your ``salloc`` session begins will run on the login node if it is just a normal command, or on your reserved compute resources if prefixed with ``srun``.
+Type ``exit`` when finished with a ``salloc`` allocation if you want to end it before the time expires.

-- `Open OnDemand <https://openondemand.delta.ncsa.illinois.edu>`_ provides compute node access via Jupyter Lab, VSCode Code Server, and the noVNC Desktop virtual desktop.
+- `Open OnDemand <https://openondemand.delta.ncsa.illinois.edu>`_ provides compute node access via JupyterLab, VSCode Code Server, and the noVNC Desktop virtual desktop.

-- Direct SSH access to a compute node in a running job from a dt-loginNN node is enabled once the job has started.
+- Direct ``ssh`` access to a compute node in a **running job** is enabled once the job has **started**.
   See also, :ref:`mon_node`.
 In the following example, JobID 12345 is running on node cn001

   .. code-block::